Defra-Data-Science-Centre-of-Excellence/CDAP_training/README.md

 #### SQL on Databricks

--[Data Analysis with Databricks SQL](https://customer-academy.databricks.com/learn/course/internal/view/elearning/1035/data-analysis-with-databricks-sql): This course provides a comprehensive introduction to Databricks SQL.
+- [Data Analysis with Databricks SQL](https://customer-academy.databricks.com/learn/course/internal/view/elearning/1035/data-analysis-with-databricks-sql): This course provides a comprehensive introduction to Databricks SQL.
 Learners will ingest data, write queries, produce visualizations and dashboards, and configure alerts.
   - Import data and persist it in Databricks SQL as tables and views
   - Query data in Databricks SQL
   - Use Databricks SQL to create visualizations and dashboards